Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-submissions-process-design.md

 Complete Submissions Consideration Template

 Each reviewer completes the Consideration Template, documenting the key insights, relevance, and implications of the submission.
-This template also includes fields for noting if the submission has been addressed in the "What We’ve Heard" Report or warrants further consideration in the Final Report.
+This template also includes fields for noting if the submission has been addressed in the "What We've Heard" Report or warrants further consideration in the Final Report.

 Identify and Summarise Insights